 Some people say eating healthy is expensive but truly, it doesn’t have to be.
-When you think about the benefits of good nutrition to your overall long term health, it makes good sense to find and purchase healthy food options.
+When you think about the benefits of good nutrition to your overall long term health, it makes good sense to find and purchase healthy food options so you are able to eat healthy on a budget.
 Learn how easy it is to include more nutrition-packed food in your diet.
 Your body and your wallet will thank you!

 It only takes 3 simple steps to eat healthy without spending lots of “dough”.